xai-bio/bayesian-therapeutcs-engine/README.md

 ## Installation

-**Bayesian Network.Rproj**: Run the code as an R Project in RStudio.
+**Bayesian Network.Rproj**: run the code as an R Project in RStudio.

-**Bayesian_network.R**: Code to build Bayesian network and probability distribution calculations.
+**Bayesian_network.R**: code to build Bayesian network and probability distribution calculations.

 **Functions.R**: implementations of many functions used by Bayesian_network.R.